KhaingSuThway/dataeng_zoomcamp_kst/README.md

 # dataeng_zoomcamp_kst
-This repo contains homeworks, projects and notes submission to data engineering zoomcamp by Datatalk Club.
+This repo contains homeworks, projects and notes submission to data engineering zoomcamp by DataTalksClub.